When You're a Boy

 When You're a Boy is the debut solo studio album by American singer Susanna Hoffs.
 It begins with the Billboard top 40 single "My Side of the Bed", includes the track "Unconditional Love" (co-written by Cyndi Lauper), and ends with a cover of "Boys Keep Swinging", the 1979 song written by David Bowie and Brian Eno.
 The album's title comes from the lyrics to the latter.

-The album peaked at No. 83 on the US Billboard 200 chart.
+The album peaked at No. 83 on the U.S. Billboard 200 chart.

 Three singles were released from the album: "My Side of the Bed", "Unconditional Love", and "Only Love".
-The first two featured the non-LP B-side "Circus Girl".
+The first two featured the non-album B-side "Circus Girl".

 Critical reception

 Jimmy Nicol of Q gave the album four out of five stars and wrote, "An album which expands the Bangles' brief into undreamed of territories.
 She reveals herself to be a highly inventive composer, lyricist – and even humourist ...
 After all, how many other American pop stars embarking on a solo career would name their album after a late '70s English art-rock 45?"

 In their review, Billboard noted that the "ex-Bangle's solo debut is laden with potential hit singles.
 Hoffs' breathy, childlike delivery is perfect for her cover of 'Unconditional Love' (which could be this record's 'Eternal Flame'); the wistful 'No Kind of Love,' Monkees-like pop ditty 'This Time,' and first single 'My Side of the Bed.'
 Just the right pop record to ward off the winter chill and bring on the warm breezes of spring."

 AllMusic's review was negative, giving it one and a half out of five stars, and remarking, "Although the album was released in 1991, it sounds like bad mid-'80s music.
 Hoffs and the Bangles had a few catchy pop ditties; however, there are none to be found here."